How to Read an AML Result

 For a detailed guide on how to perform this action via the API, please see our AML Screening & Monitoring Documentation.

-Once all hits have been classified, you must re-run the workflow for the entity.
-This is a critical step for two reasons:- To Update the
+Once all hits have been classified, the workflow needs to be updated so the entity’s compliance status reflects the classifications.
+This is critical for two reasons:- To Update the

-status: The overallworkflowResult.statuswill only change fromREVIEWtoPASSorCLEARafter the workflow is executed again and the AML step confirms that no unresolved hits remain. - To Clear
+status: The overallworkflowResult.statuswill only change fromREVIEWtoPASSorCLEARafter the workflow is re-evaluated or re-run and the AML step confirms that no unresolved hits remain. - To Clear

-issues: The re-execution will cause the AML step to re-evaluate the issues.
+issues: The AML step will reassess the issues.
 If all PROs that previously caused aMEDIAissue are now classified asFALSE_POSITIVE, the issue will be cleared from the workflow result.